 Look at November and March, the shoulder season, when wildlife spotting might be a little harder (although still very possible) and the temperatures will be a bit colder.
 You’ll be treated to a few things other visitors won’t see, including stunning ice formations and even sunrises and sunsets (which are nonexistent close to December’s solstice!)

-If you’re planning a long trip to Antarctica, we can help you design your itinerary.
+If you’re planning a trip to Antarctica, we can help you design your itinerary.
 Take a look at our suggested itinerary for Antarctica.
 We can help you to choose the best Cruise company according to your preferences and budget, the best Route, arrange flights and transfers, and a pre and post cruise trip around South America.